PMLP's Leadership Team

 Among many other things, our Manager provides leadership, motivation, and direction to Staff.
 He determines work priorities and assignments, coordinates Staff activities, and establishes operating policies and procedures.
 He also performs all hiring, terminating and promoting of employees.

-PMLP’s Assistant Manager, Charles Orphanos, assists the Manager in the supervision, direction, operation and management of all divisions of the Peabody Municipal Light Plant.
+PMLP’s Assistant Manager, Bryan Howcroft, assists the Manager in the supervision, direction, operation and management of all divisions of the Peabody Municipal Light Plant.

 Our Assistant Manager serves on call 24/7, to address and respond to emergency situations involving generation, substation, distribution, and transmission facilities.